vickiegpt/nvidia_greenboost-/README.md

 GPL v2 — open-source.
 Attribution to Ferran Duarri is required in all forks, derivatives, and any documentation that references this work.

-A commercial license is available for proprietary products or integrations that cannot comply with GPL v2.
-Contact information is in the repository.

 ```
 Copyright (C) 2024-2026 Ferran Duarri
 ```